odpi/egeria/open-metadata-resources/open-metadata-deployment/sample-data/coco-pharmaceuticals/README.md

 ## Requirements

-The simplest way to deploy the samples is as part of the complete kubernetes-based demo environment, based on the provided Helm charts under [open-metadata-deployment](../../README.md).
+The simplest way to deploy the samples is as part of the complete kubernetes-based demo environment, based on the provided Helm charts at https://github.com/odpi/egeria-charts/tree/main/charts/odpi-egeria-lab .

 Alternatively, if you want to make use of a pre-existing IBM InfoSphere Information Governance Catalog repository, you will need: